adhi1911/make_file/README.md

-# SplitSavvy
+# SplitGen

-SplitSavvy is a powerful yet intuitive tool designed to streamline the dataset preparation process for machine learning tasks and data science competitions.
+SplitGen is a powerful yet intuitive tool designed to streamline the dataset preparation process for machine learning tasks and data science competitions.
 With just a few clicks, users can upload CSV files, configure training/testing splits, and generate properly formatted datasets ready for model training or hosting Kaggle competitions.

 ## Features